 Illustration: cell with 6 data points that have y-values as indicated.
 After the proposed split, the tree would predict the value 5/3 on the left side and 7/3 on the right side (the average y-values on the respective sides).
-The average training error with these predictions (the average error on the 6 data points) would be 6.66.
+The average $L_2$ training error with these predictions would be 2.2.